Bindy Johal: Dosanjh murders

-Johal was responsible in the murders of gangster brothers Ron Dosanjh and Jimmy Dosanjh.
+Johal was responsible for the murders of gangster brothers Ron Dosanjh and Jimmy Dosanjh.
 Jimmy Dosanjh was killed in February 1994, and Ron was killed in April 1994.
 Johal knew that Jimmy Dosanjh had taken out a contract to kill him for over C$230,000, according to Crown prosecutors.
 The hitman whom Jimmy Dosanjh hired to kill Johal instead approached him and made a deal for more money to kill Dosanjh.
 On February 25, 1994, Dosanjh went into a back alley to inspect some stolen electronics when he was ambushed and killed by his own men, whose true loyalty was to Johal.
 Afterwards remarked "This Jimmy Dosanjh, they portrayed him as a hit-man this that.
 Personally from what I've seen of him on the street I don't think he could have hit his way out of a paper bag."

 In a television interview, Ranjit "Ron" Dosanjh told a television crew that if he saw Johal at his house, he’d “shoot him between the eyes".
 Johal when asked to comment about the remark by another television crew snapped back: "Basically, I just want these guys to know you got another thing coming, bitch!
 I'm still around!"
 On April 19, 1994, Ron Dosanjh was killed in his red pick-up truck while waiting for a traffic light when a car pulled alongside and a man opened fire with an AK-47 assault rifle.
 Dosanjh took several bullets to his face, killing him instantly; his truck veered wildly and crashed into a tree.
 On April 24, 1994, Johal's neighbour, Greg Olson, who was walking his dog, was killed in a case of mistaken identity.
 On April 25, 1994, Johal was charged with two counts of first-degree murder in connection with the Dosanjh murders along with Sarbjit Gill, Rajinder "Big Raj" Benji, Michael Kim Budai, Sun News Lai, Preet "Peter" Sarbjit Gill, and Kim "Phil" Ho-Sik, whom the Crown alleged to be the actual gunman who killed the Dosanjh brothers.

 Because of the required security for the trial, it was one of the most expensive trials in Canadian history.
 His former brother-in-law, Peter Gill, was also accused.
 The accused, including Gill and Johal, were acquitted.
 During and following the trial, Gill had an affair with Gillian Guess, an active juror on the trial.
 Guess was sentenced to 18 months after being convicted of obstruction of justice.
 Gill was tried and convicted of the same crime and sentenced to six years in prison.
 The Crown appealed the acquittal of Johal and other defendants, but Johal was killed before the new trial began.
 Gill was not retried.